Having surgery for prostate cancer

 When you come round after your operation you may have a drip into your arm and a tube to drain the wound.
 You will also have a tube (catheter) into your bladder to drain your urine.

 You will be encouraged to move about as soon as possible.
 Your nurses or physiotherapist will help you do deep breathing and leg exercises to help stop chest infections and blood clots.

 You will almost certainly have some pain for the first few days.
 If you are in pain it is important to tell the nurse or doctor straight away so they can find the right type and dose of painkiller for you.

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

-Before your operation your surgeon will need to be sure you are fit enough to make a good recovery.
+Before your operation your surgeon will need to do some tests to be sure you are fit enough to make a good recovery.
 You may have had some general tests when your cancer was being diagnosed.
 If so you may not need to have them again.
 You are likely to be asked to have these tests in the outpatient department.
 But some hospitals do them when you come into hospital the day before your operation.
-You will probably have